Vladimir Poptomov

 Vladimir Tomov Poptomov (Bulgarian: Владимир Томов Поптомов; February 8, 1890, – May 1, 1952) was a Bulgarian politician and diplomat, prominent member of the Bulgarian Communist Party and statesman of the People's Republic of Bulgaria.

 Biography

-Vladimir Poptomov was born as Vladimir Popiliev on February 1890 in the city of Belitsa, which at that time belonged to the Ottoman Empire.
+Vladimir Poptomov was born as Vladimir Popiliev in February 1890 in the city of Belitsa, which at that time belonged to the Ottoman Empire.
 In 1911 he graduated from the pedagogical school in the city of Serres, after which he worked as a teacher in Bansko.
 Vladimir's father, Toma Popiliev, was a Bulgarian exarchate priest who for 15 years headed the Bulgarian church and school community and was one of the leaders of the Internal Macedonian Revolutionary Organization in Belitsa, killed by the Ottoman authorities.
 In 1912 he joined the Bulgarian Workers' Social Democratic Party.
 In 1914 he graduated from the School of Reserve Officers in Sofia and during the First World War he served as a junior lieutenant in the Bulgarian Army.
 After the war he entered the Sofia University in 1919 and graduated in 1922.